-Unlike some cities, Midway isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Midway are a mix of both white- and blue-collar jobs.
-Overall, Midway is a city of sales and office workers, service providers and managers.
-There are especially a lot of people living in Midway who work in management occupations (13.87%), office and administrative support (13.76%) and sales jobs (11.38%).
+Midway is a decidedly white-collar city, with fully 91.00% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Midway is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Midway who work in management occupations (17.19%), office and administrative support (12.80%), and sales jobs (10.39%).

-A relatively large number of people in Midway telecommute to their jobs.
-Overall, about 10.27% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.01% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Midway is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Midway’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Because of many things, Midway is a great place for families with children to consider.
+First of all, many other families with children live here, making Midway a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Midway has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Midway’s overall crime rate is lower than average for the country.

 As is often the case in a small city, Midway doesn't have a public transportation system that people use for their commute.